Skip to main content

 Place-Based Economic Development to Improve Economic Stability

-Place-based economic development strategies that highlight the distinct strengths and assets of rural communities are a promising approach to achieving economic stability.
-One innovative approach is known as creative placemaking, which involves community planning and development efforts that emphasize the importance of arts and local culture for improving well-being.
-Increasingly, the arts are being recognized as a catalyst for improving community life across the country, especially in rural places.
+Place-based economic development strategies highlighting rural communities' distinct strengths and assets offer a promising approach to achieving economic stability.
+One innovative method is creative placemaking, which involves community planning and development efforts emphasizing the importance of arts, local values, and culture for improving well-being.
+Increasingly, the arts are recognized as a catalyst for improving community life across the country, especially in rural places.

-In some rural communities, residents are using arts, local history, and culture to make changes in their social and economic environment.
+In some rural communities, residents are using arts, local history, and traditions to drive changes in their social and economic environment.
 Communities can explore their unique local characteristics and focus efforts on building these assets.
-For example, communities may organize cultural festivals, art shows, or other events that bring in local talent and, as a result, can increase tourism while also providing short-term employment opportunities.
-Other examples include communities that work to renovate abandoned buildings, outdoor spaces, or natural monuments to become gathering places for local art exhibitions or other community events.
-These renovations provide a venue for artists to sell their work as well as a way to restore and improve the physical environment.
+For example, communities may organize festivals, art shows, or other events that bring in local talent and, as a result, can increase tourism while also providing short-term employment opportunities.
+Other examples include initiatives for renovating abandoned buildings, outdoor spaces, natural landmarks, or monuments to serve as venues for local art exhibitions, community events, or gathering places.
+These renovations not only provide spaces for artists to sell their work but also help restore and improve the physical environment.

-Examples of Programs Focusing on Economic Development to Address SDOH
+Examples of Rural Programs Focusing on Economic Development to Address SDOH

 • The Southern Rural Development Center is expanding economic development opportunities and focusing on strategies that have been shown to work in rural Southern regions.
-Their work features an emphasis on supporting and sustaining entrepreneurship, business expansion, and business retention.
+Their work emphasizes supporting and sustaining entrepreneurship, business expansion, and business retention.

 • The Small Towns Partnership managed by the Hope Enterprise Corporation (HOPE) provides community and economic development training and technical assistance to rural towns in Mississippi.
 The Partnership aims to improve economic development and stability for residents in these towns.